review-commons/revcom-analysis/README.md

     jupyter notebook

-Open the `analysis.ipynb` file and start running the notebook.
+Open the `code/analysis.ipynb` file and start running the notebook.

 # Data